-Prerequisites: P8104, P8109, P9109, and P9110.
-Instructor's permission needed for MS students.
+Prerequisites: P8104, P8109, P9109, P9110, and the instructor's permission.

 The choice of topics will vary from year to year, but will typically include: empirical processes and M-estimation, bootstrap methods, empirical likelihood, contiguity, local asymptotic normality, counting process methods in survival analysis, semiparametric inference and efficiency.